-Travel to Japan by reading picture books and chapter books that are set in Japan and show Japanese culture and traditions.
+Travel to Japan by reading picture books, chapter books, and middle grade books that are set in Japan and show Japanese culture and traditions.
 Books help kids learn about different countries and their cultures.
 For me, the book Shogun first got me interested in Japanese culture.
 I wonder what it will be for your kids?

 Picture Books About Japanese Culture

 My First Book of Japanese Words: An ABC Rhyming Book of Japanese Language and Culture by Michelle Haney Brown, illustrated by Aya Padron

 Learn the sounds and structure of Japanese by learning the alphabet.
 “A is for ari.
 A teeny weeny ant crawls with teeny weeny legs on the bamboo plant.”
 The poems for each letter will introduce kids to Japanese cultural elements like futons.
 Listen to the Japanese words in the book by going to tuttlepublishing.com.